-4 The messages "DATADUMP COMPLETE" and "DATABASE BACKUP COMPLETE" appear when the data dump is complete.
+4 The messages "DATADUMP COMPLETE" and "DATABASE BACKUP COMPLETE" will appear once the data dump is complete.

-Procedure 4 Performing an ABKO (save the database to floppies)
+Procedure 3 Performing an ABKO (save the database to floppies)

 1 Insert floppy diskettes into BOTH floppy disk drives in each Core IODU/C or MMDU.